-- a) To set the event, the starter may announce the event and/or heat.
-For example: "11-12 Boys" or "Heat 2, 11-12 Boys" - b) The starter should whistle and use the command "Step In". - c) Swimmers shall promptly enter the water safely and grasp the starting end.
+- h) To set the event, the starter may announce the event and/or heat.
+For example: - a.
+"13-14 Boys 100 Butterfly" Note important announcement for each event (age group and/or distance) change and need not be repeated for each heat. - b.
+"Heat 1" important announcement for competitors and timers for each heat - a) The starter should whistle and use the command "Step In". - b) Swimmers shall promptly enter the water safely and grasp the starting end.
 A swimmer who dives into the water or who otherwise enters the water unsafely shall be disqualified from the event.
-Such swimmer may still swim disqualified, unless unsportsmanlike conduct was displayed. - d) Swimmers shall take their ready position with both hands grasping the starting block or pool end wall and both feet contacting the pool end wall.
+Such swimmer may still swim disqualified, unless unsportsmanlike conduct was displayed. - c) Swimmers shall take their ready position with both hands grasping the starting block or pool end wall and both feet contacting the pool end wall.
 The swimmer's feet, including toes, shall not be above or curling over the lip of the gutter or pool edge.
 Standing in or on the gutter is not permitted.
-The deck referee, starter, or other officials should prompt swimmers who are in an illegal position to correct their position. - e) The starter announces the event.
-For example: "50 Meter Backstroke" - f) When swimmers are in position and conditions are optimal, the starter shall use the command "Take Your Mark." - g) Swimmers shall promptly assume a stationary position with the same restrictions as section 8-1-2-d.
-Again, an official may have to prompt swimmers who are in illegal positions to correct their position. - h) When swimmers are stationary and conditions are optimal, the starter shall activate the starting device.
+The deck referee, starter, or other officials should prompt swimmers who are in an illegal position to correct their position. - d) When swimmers are in position and conditions are optimal, the starter shall use the command "Take Your Mark." - e) Swimmers shall promptly assume a stationary position with the same restrictions as section 8-1-2-d.
+Again, an official may have to prompt swimmers who are in illegal positions to correct their position. - f) When swimmers are stationary and conditions are optimal, the starter shall activate the starting device.

 Note that variations of this procedure may be necessary in certain circumstances.
-For example, the command "Timers Ready, Watches Clear" should be used by the starter after announcing the event when timers are located at the opposite end of the pool.
+For example, the command "Timers Ready" may be used by the starter prior to announcing the event when timers are located at the opposite end of the pool.
 The deck referee and/or starter may need to make other announcements as circumstances warrant.